An international Christmas

 globe bauble

-If you’re an international student away from home, why not gather your friends or housemates together and share some of your country’s traditions like our Student Content Shaper Nataliia?
+If you’re an international student away from home, why not gather your friends or housemates together and share some of the festivities like Guild International Officer Ravi?

 BA Creative Writing and Film student May shares what she's excited to do during Christmas in Birmingham, and how traditions differ from her home country in Ghana.